hydrobricks/hydrobricks-doc/doc/preprocessing.rst

 **From a glacier outline only**

 When no thickness data is available, supply a glacier outline shapefile instead.
-Ice thickness is then estimated per elevation band using the Bahr et al. (1997) volume–area formula.
+Ice thickness is then estimated per elevation band using the :cite:t:`Bahr1997` volume–area formula.

 .. code-block:: python